rob333/flutter_mediator_simple/README.md

 ## `subscriberContext`

-Can get the context of Subscriber through the getter `subscriberContext`.
+Can get the context of the current Subscriber through the getter `subscriberContext`.

 For example:
 ```dart